Different Types Of Solar Panels Used In India: Explore Your Options

 Setting New Standards for Sustainable Energy Solutions

-With 105 modules securely placed and tied down using the state-of-the-art Mooring & Anchoring System, the Nangal Floating Solar Project is a game-changer in India’s Northern Region.
+With 105 modules securely placed and tied down using the state-of-the-art Mooring & Anchoring System, the Nangal Floating Project is a game-changer in India’s Northern Region.
 The project’s significance extends beyond its capacity; it symbolises the Hartek Group’s dedication to making a real difference in the country’s energy landscape.

 Leading India’s Clean Energy Revolution